MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-recover-a-database.md

 # Recover a database

+This article describes how to restore a database from backup in System Center - Orchestrator.
 The Orchestrator database can be backed up and restored using most standard MS SQL Server database backup\/restore mechanisms.
 This includes Microsoft SQL Server Backup, DPM SQL Server backup, and others.
 Orchestrator provides a VSS Writer that will discover the database server that is associated with the Management Server and back up the database when the Management Server is backed up.

 However, there are a few key considerations when restoring.